 Opt for a Synthetic or Colorful Gemstone Instead

 It’s no secret, natural diamonds can be pricy, that’s why more and more couples are opting for nontraditional stones.
 This includes synthetic options such as moissanite and the Nexus Diamond™ alternative and colorful center stones like rubies, emeralds and sapphires.

 Many diamond alternatives are incredibly budget-friendly without sacrificing quality such as the Nexus Diamond™ alternative which costs up to 80% less than a mined diamond.
 Plus, synthetic diamonds are conflict-free and environmentally friendly offering consumers an ethically-sourced choice.

 Choose a Different Setting

 Not all engagement ring settings are created equal, or at least that’s what your credit card says.
-While unrivaled in their sparkle, halo and accented settings can get expensive as they feature several pave accent stones which are basically tiny round cut diamonds that are used throughout the ring’s design to amp up the dazzle.
+While unrivaled in their sparkle, halo and accented engagement ring settings can get expensive as they feature several pave accent stones which are basically tiny round cut diamonds that are used throughout the ring’s design to amp up the dazzle.

 To save in the settings department go for a striking solitaire design.
 This style first came into popularity after world-famous jeweler, Tiffany, released its famous Tiffany Setting solitaire in 1886.
 The term solitaire refers to a piece of jewelry that features a single diamond and in the case of engagement rings, the diamond will be paired with a metal wedding band to draw the eye toward the stone.
 Although simple in design, the solitaire setting still offers room for customization as you can choose your favorite diamond shape and choose from a variety of carat weights.